 The main problems were PA announcements throughout the night (No smoking etc etc), the bright lights and the floor waxing machine–When you are on the floor and this machine comes back and forth 12 inches from your head is not a nice thing to try to sleep through. – a traveller

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Spokane International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Spokane International Airport.

 What to Expect